 Pork roast is generally part of the menu for a big winter meal, like Sunday dinners in January in front of a roaring fire.
 But pork roast can also be cooked to delicious effect on the grill during warmer weather.
 Long, slow cooking on the rotisserie makes for a juicy, tender roast that's infused with smoky flavor that can't be duplicated in the oven.
-If you want to amp up the barbecue flavor, brush the roast with your favorite barbecue or grill sauce about 10 minutes before it's finished cooking.
+For barbecue flavor, brush the roast with your favorite barbecue or grill sauce about 10 minutes before it's finished cooking.

 - 2 teaspoons ground paprika